99% Invisible

 99% Invisible is a radio show and podcast produced and created by Roman Mars that focuses on design.
 It began as a collaborative project between San Francisco public radio station KALW and the American Institute of Architects in San Francisco.
 PRX has distributed the show for broadcasting on a number of radio stations and as a podcast on the Radiotopia network.
-On April 28, 2021, Roman Mars announced in an introduction of a re-released episode that 99% Invisible had been purchased by Sirius XM and marketed as part of its Stitcher Radio brand.
+On April 28, 2021, Roman Mars announced in an introduction of a re-released episode that 99% Invisible had been purchased by SiriusXM and marketed as part of its Stitcher Radio brand.

 History

 The name of the show was derived from a quote by Buckminster Fuller that, "Ninety-nine percent of who you are is invisible and untouchable."

 In 2014, 99% Invisible began its fourth season, the first in which it had a weekly release schedule.